St Petersburg's housing market booms, as Russian real estate gains momentum

 New property laws have caused anxiety

 From January 1, 2014 the cadastral value of real estate has been used in calculating tax, replacing the inventory value approach.
-This may mean a higher tax and rent burden for buyers and renters, as cadastral values of many land plots may have exceeded their market values, given that the mass valuation criteria used for revaluation in 2012 did not take into account land characteristics.
+One problem is that the cadastral values of many land plots have exceeded their market values, given that the mass valuation criteria used for revaluation in 2012 did not take into account land characteristics.

-A tax rate of 0.1% has been imposed on real estate properties with cadastral value around RUB 300 million (US$ 8.6 million) or less since January 1, 2015, while residential properties with cadastral value higher than RUB 300 million have tax rates ranging from 0.5% to 1%, according to Knight Frank.
+A tax rate of 0.1% has been imposed on real estate properties with cadastral value around RUB 300 million (EUR 4.21 million) or less since January 1, 2015, while residential properties with cadastral value higher than RUB 300 million have tax rates ranging from 0.5% to 1%, according to Knight Frank.